webalorn/md2book/readme.md

 ## Installation

-To get started, download the repository, for example with `git clone https://github.com/webalorn/md2book`.
+To get started, download the repository (`git clone https://github.com/webalorn/md2book`).
 Under linux / MacOS, if you want to use this tool, it is recommended to add an alias in your `.bashrc`, `.zshrc` or any other configuration file.
 In this readme, I will use `md2book` instead of `python3 /..path../md2book.py`.

 ```
 alias md2book = "python3 /path/where/you/downloaded/md2book.py"